How to Start a Corporation in Wyoming

 Choosing a business name is the first step in starting a corporation.

 1. Wyoming naming guidelines:

-- Your name cannot imply that the corporation is formed for any unlawful purpose or one not outlined in its articles of incorporation.
+- Cannot contain language that implies that the corporation is formed for any unlawful purpose or one not outlined in its articles of incorporation.

 Read the Wyoming state statute regarding corporation naming guidelines for more information.

 2. Is my corporation name available in Wyoming?